Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 Having known this, let us install the transformers module which contains the actual implementation BERT and related models. pip install transformers.

+For installing Pytorch -> "pip install pytorch"

-For installing pytorch -> "pip install pytorch" (You could do conda install as well, depending on your virtual environment).
+For installing Tensorflow 2.0 -> pip install tensorflow

+(You could do conda install as well, depending on your virtual environment).
 (Note: Using anaconda is highly recommended).

-Here, I will highlight the main steps involved in running BERT the full code is made available on github along with a dataset to experiment on here.
+Here, I will highlight the main steps involved in running BERT the full code is made available on GitHub along with a dataset to experiment on here.

 ### TOKENIZATION: